 News in 2025 version

 The changes in the new standard are shown in the results list.
 If the name of a subject has changed, the old one will dbe displayed as strikethrough text.
 If you click on a subject name, the entire subject tree will appear and a comment on the changes compared to the 2011 version.
 If you get a category at level 3 where new subjects have been added, you will also get a list of them.
+Due to that you can get hits on subjects within the same subject group, the lists of new subjects can appear several times in the result.
 See information about and the new revision including the conversion key at UKÄ (in Swedish) Reviderad standard för svensk indelning i forskning

 Instructions